 As far as passenger transport is concerned, only 5% of the population is using rail service as a mean of transport.
 It should be pointed out that adequate infrastructure and good rail connections are of great importance to attract foreigners to Slovenia, in particular tourists during the summer period.
 There is a relatively poor connection with Italy, although the direct train between Ljubljana - Trieste - Venice will start to operate in June 2018.
-In 2018 INTERREG program SI-IT will finance project called CROSSMOBY with the aim to improve environmentally friendly cross border passenger traffic between the two countries.
+In 2018 INTERREG program SI-IT will finance project called CROSSMOBY with the aim to improve environmentally friendly cross border passenger traffic between two countries and apparently limited interests to improve it.
 Projects addressing this issue: 1906 (Identification of additional measures for upgrading (increase abilities) of the existing line Divača-Koper), 1941 (Upgrading the railway line between Ljubljana and Divača, 1.
 Phase).